Krenare158/SSH_Gr17/README.md

 ## Description

 The Electronic Services project aims to provide electronic services to users through a web application.
-This could include features such as online registration, authentication, and various electronic transactions.
+This could include features such as online registration, login, authentification, and other online services.

 ## Technologies Used

+- React.js
 - Node.js
 - Express.js
 - Sequelize